usaid-cs/yesterday-i-learned/random.md

 - If you look up "most popular surgeries", then you will get the answers a) plastic, b) cataract, c) [caesarean section](https://www.youtube.com/watch?v=xyN48VnRYUY), d) joint replacement, e) circumcision, f) bone repair, g) heart surgery, h) [stent procedure](https://www.healthline.com/health/stent) aka 通波仔, i) uterus removal, j) gallbladder removal, and k) heart bypass.
 - Coffee beans crack twice: once at 205°C (light roast), and once more at 225°C (medium-dark).
 - Light coffee roasts might have a "toasted grain taste".
 [Darker roast beans have oil (a sheen) on the surface.](http://www.coffeecrossroads.com/coffee-101/coffee-roasts-from-light-to-dark)
-- Sushi fish was originally [fermented in rice first](http://www.pbs.org/food/the-history-kitchen/history-of-sushi/).
-Then some time between 1600 and 1900, some dude in Edo decided it was faster to never preserve the fish at all.
-So, now, fresh fish.
 - If you [post a random security question answer](https://news.ycombinator.com/item?id=15318440), anyone can call the support number as you, and when challenged, answer with "Oh I just mash the keyboard for those".
 You don't want a random security answer.
 - [Bill Nye looks incredibly old.](https://en.wikipedia.org/wiki/Bill_Nye) [This](https://upload.wikimedia.org/wikipedia/commons/9/95/Bill-nye-department-of-energy.jpg) is a picture of him in his late thirties.
 - "Trey" the name just means "third born".
 And Chris might not have made it up that [Three can be pronounced Tray when on a playing card](https://en.wikipedia.org/wiki/Trey).
 - 百年好合 means "good together for 100 years", not "good match that can be found once every 100 years".
 - [Eskimo](https://en.wikipedia.org/wiki/Eskimo#Nomenclature) ("a person who laces a snowshoe") includes both Yupik (Siberia and Alaska) and Iñupiat (Alaska, Greenland, Canada).
 Calling an Inuit an Eskimo is like calling a tortoise a turtle; yet, people in Canada and Greenland don't like the idea of that.
 - "Steak tartare" originally came from "à la tartare", steak to be served with tartar sauce.
 "Tartar" was named after [the Tatars](https://en.wikipedia.org/wiki/Tatars), living in what's now Russia and Uzbekistan.
 Off to another tangent: yes, [you can totally die from eating raw beef.](https://en.wikipedia.org/wiki/Yukhoe#Japan_2011_incident)
-- Small dogs behave like they do because [they are spoiled](https://www.dogbreedinfo.com/articles/smalltoydogs.htm).
 - [Jack Daniels is distilled in Moore County, in the city of Lynchburg, Tennessee, which is a dry county.](http://www.flask.com/5-facts-about-jack-daniels-whiskey/)
 - [Never use WeChat.](http://www.moneycontrol.com/news/business/companies/wechat-confirms-that-it-makes-all-private-user-data-available-to-the-chinese-government-2391847.html)
 - Nancy said she learned in her technical writing course: a) write for your audience, and b) less is more.